er537/whisper_interpretability/docs/index.md

 </details>

 # Polysemantic acoustic neurons
-It is commonly understood that both language and image models contain polysemantic neurons.
-The following plots confirm the existence of polysemic acoustic neurons activating for distinct sounds across various levels of activation.
+The presence of polysemantic neurons in both language and image models is widely acknowledged, suggesting the possibility of their existence in acoustic models as well.
+Our findings validate the presence of these polysemantic acoustic neurons, which respond to different sounds at various activation levels.
+Presented in the following visualizations are two such polysemantic neurons alongside the sounds that trigger their activation.
+Additionally, audio samples are provided to illustrate this phenomenon.
 <div style="display: flex; justify-content: center;">
     <img src="encoder/poly_ch_sh.png" alt="poly_ch_sh" style="max-width: 50%; height: auto;" />
     <img src="encoder/poly_c_g.png" alt="poly_c_g" style="max-width: 50%; height: auto;" />